DaniRodAg/nxp_simtemp/docs/README.md

 ```

 ## Usage
-There is a `run_demo.sh` file which can be ran inside the `/simtemp/scripts/` and it loads the module and runs the python app.
-It also changes the parameters of the driver.
-Those changes are exposed by the kernel and can be seen using the command `sudo dmesg -W`
+A helper script run_demo.sh is included in /simtemp/scripts/.
+This script:
+- Loads the kernel module.
+- Runs the Python GUI.
+- Configures the driver parameters dynamically.
+You can also view kernel logs live using: `sudo dmesg -W`

-***Note:*** This bock the terminal input so a new one shall be used when running this command.
+⚠️ Note: This blocks the terminal input — open a new terminal if needed.

 ### Kernel Module
-#### 1. Insert the Kernel Module
+#### 1. Load the Module
-Inside the folder `/simtemp/kernel/` are located the loadable kernel module file app and the .odb file which are necesary when building the module.
+Navigate to the kernel folder:
 ```bash
 cd /nxp_simtemp/simtemp/kernel
 sudo dtoverlay simtemp.dtbo